codebambu/IceTimux/README.md

 ## IceTimux
-- 🔭 I'm Currently working from home
+- Currently working from home on closed source software
-- 🤔 I sometimes blog over at icetimux.github.io
-- 📫 How to reach me: icetimux@gmail.com

 <!-- - ⚡ Fun fact: -->
 <!-- - 👯 I’m looking to collaborate on -->